algofoogle/tt03p5-solo-squash/README.md

 > Note: this is an experimental template for Tiny Tapeout 03p5 (3.5).
 Please talk to us before using it!

+# "Solo Squash" TT03p5 submission

+This is a minimalistic VGA "game" implemented in Verilog as a single "tile" submission to the experimental Tiny Tapeout 03p5 Caravel project, destined to be made into an ASIC via the chipIgnite 2306Q shuttle.

+The design itself is digital logic that implements a 640x480 VGA driver that allows one person to play a super simple Pong-like game of bouncing a ball off a paddle and around 3 walls.

+A much more detailed run-down of the design is found in the [`solo_squash` repo](https://github.com/algofoogle/solo_squash).

+For more info about my previous Tiny Tapeout submission attempt, including a discussion of a bit of the testing and local build process, see: [`anton1-tt03`](https://github.com/algofoogle/anton1-tt03)

 # What is Tiny Tapeout?

 TinyTapeout is an educational project that aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip!